KMan9454/licentia/website/docs/installation-and-setup/1-welcome.md

 :::tip
 If you want to examine the complete list of mods in _Licentia NEXT_, [go here to Load Order Library.](https://loadorderlibrary.com/lists/licentia-next)
 :::

+You can click the button below on the right to continue to the next page, or use the sidebar on the left to navigate through the documentation.

+Good luck and have fun! ❤️